betteriot/betteriot-principles/README.md

 ### 5. The vendor MAY allow third parties to connect devices to its backend.

-Assessment: The vendor submits links to public documentation of the device-specific backend API.
+Assessment: The vendor submits a link to public documentation of the device-specific backend API.

 Example: [ThingSpeak MQTT Device API](https://ch.mathworks.com/help/thingspeak/publishtoachannelfeed.html)